smartsystemslab-uf/smartsystemslab-uf.github.io/Docs/README.md

 - Changes that are made to each branch will not show up on the website until a pull-request is submitted.
 You may do this yourself if you know how, or can send an email to Taylor Whitaker to finalize the changes.

-## Website Directories
+## Repository Directories

-There are a number directories in the website folder that is downloaded.
-These are the important ones.
+There are a number directories in the website repo.
+These are the important ones:

 - Docs
 - News